 - Orphan Black is an odd example: neither Cosima nor Delphine have ever expressed any interest in men, so it would have been perfectly easy to portray them both as lesbians when they became a couple.
 However, when Delphine first kissed Cosima she said that she had 'never considered bisexuality', and Word of God stated that Cosima just happened to be bi, making it a cool, rare example of a realationship between two bisexuals.
 But then in season three, Cosima referred to herself as a lesbian, and Word of God stated that Delphine actually wasn't bi as they had implied but straight with a case of If It's You, It's Okay.

-- Leonardo da Vinci is generally believed to have been, if not flat-out homosexual, at least bisexual.
+- Leonardo da Vinci is generally believed to have been, if not flat-out gay, at least bisexual.
 Da Vinci's Demons portrays him as aggressively heterosexual.
 His one (off-screen) dalliance with a man is dismissed as "experimentation" and in contrast with his explicit sexual acts with many women, his one kiss with another man is a chaste kiss good-bye.

 - John Constantine is at least nominally bisexual in the source comics.
 The television adaptation gave no indication of the source bisexuality, with executive producer Daniel Cerone suggesting that the series might deal with Constantine's bisexuality in season 20 of the series.
 Executive producer David S. Goyer, when asked if Constantine would be bisexual, laughed and wondered why he was always asked that question about his series.
 Goyer was the creator of Da Vinci's Demons, which also straightwashed its protagonist.